 You will need to make your claim in writing providing all details of your circumstances.
-You can apply on our website.
+Please see our website for how to apply.

-You must tell the Council if anything happens which means that the property is no longer exempt.
+You must tell the council if anything happens which means that the property is no longer exempt.
 Such changes may include: